metarhia/protocol/docs/protocol.rst

 A transport connection has opened, but handshake hasn't been performed and there is no session established.

 A client sends a `Protocol Handshake`_ chunk.
-When the handshake is performed successfully, the connection transitions into `AWAITING_SESSION`_ state.
+When the handshake is performed successfully, the connection transitions into `AWAITING_TUNNEL`_ state.

 A server waits a `Protocol Handshake`_ chunk from the client.
-When the handshake is performed successfully, the connection transitions into `AWAITING_SESSION`_ state.
+When the handshake is performed successfully, the connection transitions into `AWAITING_TUNNEL`_ state.

-``AWAITING_SESSION``
+``AWAITING_TUNNEL``
 ^^^^^^^^^^^^^^^^^^^^

-The client sends a `Session Establishment Request`_ chunk.
-The server responds either with a `New Session Establishment Response`_ chunk, or, in the case when an existing session is being restored, with a `State Synchronization`_ chunk, to which the client responds with a `State Synchronization`_ chunk too, and both sides re-send all the chunks they did not receive.
+The client sends a `Open Tunnel`_ chunk.
+The server responds either with a `New Tunnel`_ chunk, or, in the case when an existing session is being restored, with a `State Synchronization`_ chunk, to which the client responds with a `State Synchronization`_ chunk too, and both sides re-send all the chunks they did not receive.
 After that, both connections transition into `NORMAL`_ state.

 ``NORMAL``
 ^^^^^^^^^^